In TCommander Bot you can have as many farm lists as you want; one list per farming strategy.

 “Target Deleted”: The farm has been deleted from the map.

 - “Last Visit”: Shows last raid’s report resume:

 On left side shows the crossed swords icon.
 Red swords mean all your troops died.
 Yellow swords mean some of your troops died.
 Green swords mean none of your troop died.

 In the center it displays last raid’s date and time.

 And on the right side it shows sack icon indicating percent of resources that has been stolen.
 To see the percent number you must hover the mouse over this icon.

-- “Next Attack” column: shows scheduled time to send next raid.
+- “Next Attack”: shows scheduled time to send next raid.

-“Note” field is very helpful to have records of any comments related to that specific farm.
+- “Note”: shows your personal’s note for this raid.
+You can edit it by double clicking the cell and type your comment directly.“Note” field is very helpful to have records of any comments related to that specific farm.
 For example: “Has cranny 3000 resources”, “Killed my scouts” or “Has tons of resources”, etc.

 Editting Single Farm